Balaji-Gopalakrishnan/M2_Automatic_DoorSensor/5_Report/README.md

  # BUZZER ON MODE :

- * When the switch is closed the led gets turn off and buzzer turns on and indicates that the door is closed.
+ * When the switch is closed the led  turn OFF and buzzer gets turns ON and indicates that the door is closed.
  * I used the switch instead of using PIR Sensor.